SURREAL ADVENTURES

 Where wilt thou lead me?
 Speak, I’ll go no further.[10]

-After settling in, I began working on some of Mo’s mentation exercises that encouraged me to juxtapose my life with what I learned at the summit.
-That might sound simple, but it wasn’t since there was much I needed to re-contextualize, contemplate and reconcile before recording my thoughts in my journal.
+After settling in, I began working on some of Mo’s meditation exercises that encouraged me to juxtapose my life with what I learned at the summit.
+That might sound simple, but it wasn’t since there was much I needed to re-contextualise, contemplate and reconcile before recording my thoughts in my journal.

-Nothing from my past meshed with the introspection I was attempting now.
-Worst of all, many memories were laden with suppressed fears, making it harder to face what I hadn’t been willing to acknowledge.
-However, after struggling with this for a few days, all sense of time began to vanish, with a new clarity dawning in my mind as hundreds of pages of writing piled higher.
+Nothing from my past aligned with the introspection I was undertaking now.
+Most of all, many memories were tinged with repressed fears, making it more difficult to confront what I hadn’t been prepared to acknowledge.
+Nevertheless, after grappling with this for a few days, all sense of time seemed to disappear, as a new clarity emerged in my mind while hundreds of pages of writing stacked higher.

-It didn’t even occur to me to eat since eating was more about socialising with my companions than anything else.
-When taking a break from my contemplation and writing, I would often hike the entire circumference of my island as I took in the ocean, plants and birds, completely forgetting about my past concerns in London.
+During this time, it seldom occurred to me to eat, as it was now more about socialising than a necessity.
+When I took a break from my thoughts and writing, I would often walk the circumference of my island, enjoying the ocean, plants, and birds, entirely forgetting my life and worries in London.

-Since the limitations of my previous philosophical beliefs no longer served me, my challenge now was to realign my focus with the broader perspectives of my heart’s understanding.
-This adjustment required me to leave the narrow judgements of my past so that I might open my heart to its higher wisdom as I shut everything out, listening only to the rhythm of the surf, feeling at one with the majesty and beauty of nature.[12]
+Since most of my previous beliefs no longer served me, my challenge was now to align more with the broader perspectives of my heart’s understanding rather than just that of my mind.
+This adjustment required me to abandon the narrow judgments of my past so that I might open my heart to its higher wisdom while shutting out everything else, listening only to the rhythm of the surf and feeling at one with the majesty and beauty of nature.

-At first, none of this came easily as my ego-monkey mind continued to conjure whatever fears it could impose upon me.
-Finally, after several days, the rogue thoughts began to relinquish control over me.
+Initially, none of this came easily as my ego-monkey mind continued to conjure whatever fears it could impose upon me.
+Eventually, after several days, the rogue thoughts began to relinquish control over me.
 When I engaged in the higher intentions of my will, a surge of rapture embraced me.
 How this happened, I didn’t know; it just seemed to arise from the inner recesses of my heart.

-I thought about all the philosophers throughout the ages who tried to find joy within their minds yet always came away empty.
-Philosophical books throughout history are filled with vain attempts to discover truth solely by analysis, as if this could be apprehended by reason alone.
-Therein lies madness, driving the finite mind deeper into confusion.[13]
+I reflected on all the philosophers through the ages who sought to find joy within their minds but always returned empty-handed.
+Philosophical works throughout history are filled with these futile attempts to uncover truth solely through analysis, as if this could be grasped by reason alone.
+Therein lies madness, pushing the finite mind further into confusion.

-Contrary to material appearances, there is nothing left to reconcile; no dualism of mind and matter, soul and body or even separation of objects.
-There’s only Spirit from which all emanates, and all remain entangled in this one divine relationship.
+Contrary to appearances, nothing remains to be reconciled; there is no dualism of mind and matter, soul and body, or even separation of objects.
+There is only Spirit from which all emanates, and all remain entangled in this singular divine relationship.

 As Mo would sometimes say, we must allow ourselves to be apprehended by the divine instead of attempting to apprehend what remains beyond the soul’s apprehension.
 I finally grasped that all reality is, in essence, spiritual, not material, and must be discerned accordingly.[4]